leric2/GROMORA-harmo/documentation/calibrationTool.md

 After the first 3 steps, the building of the *calibrationTool* structure is finished.

-Only a few specific parameters will be created during the processing of the routine.
+Only a few specific parameters will be added during the processing of the routine.

 ---

 ## Parameters

-### Time variable (11)
+### Time variables

 |variable | type  | Description |
 |------|------|:-----------|